xoxzo/blog.xoxzo.com/content/The Way We Work/cleaning-up-slack-en.md

 When the ticket is resolved, the corresponding channel will automatically be archived.
-What this means is that the more open tickets that you have, the more channels you will have on Slack, but as you resolve them the amount of channels gets less.
+What this means is that the more open tickets that you have, the more channels you will have on Slack, but as you resolve them the number of channels gets less.

-When you create a channel from a ticket, you can choose who do invite into that channel.
+When you create a channel from a ticket, you can choose who to invite into that channel.
 We leave it to the individual to change their preferences on Slack to only show on their sidebar channels (read: tickets) that they are actively part of if they prefer.
 This allows you to see just what tickets are pending or